 Mornings can be a pretty hectic time.
 There is a lot to get done, in a limited amount of time.
 Add in tired/grumpy attitudes and a lotttt of little people and it can get out of hand.
-It has taken us a few months to figure out a system that works for us personally, and we are loving the changes.
+It took some trial and error for us to figure out a system that works for us personally, but it makes all the difference.
 We put together a fun video to give you a little sneak peek into how our mornings go around here.
 While the complete system may not work for your lifestyle, I wanted to share 6 tips that you will see in action that have really helped take the stress out of our morning routine.
 I hope they will for you too!

 . . .